-Depreciation and amortization for the three months ended June 30, 2010 was \$67.6 million compared to \$78.4 million for the three months ended June 30, 2009.
-This decrease is primarily due to assets with a 5-year life being fully depreciated as of April 2010 at Wynn Las Vegas.
+Depreciation and amortization for the three months ended September 30, 2010 was \$63.3 million compared to \$77.8 million for the three months ended September 30, 2009.
+This decrease is primarily due to assets with a 5-year life being fully depreciated as of April 2010 at Wynn Las Vegas, off set by depreciation of the assets of the Encore Beach Club which were placed into service in May 2010.